calvinmetcalf/coshp/readme.md

 Bounding box should be in the same projection as your file is in, the result is always in WGS84.

-You can as a 2nd parameter pass in a block size for the `.qix` file.
+You can as a 2nd parameter pass in an options object possible options are

+ - `blocksize`: We always read the `.qix` file in chunks of this size.
 It currently defaults to 4KiB but it may be changed in the future.
+ - `gap`: defaults to zero.
+We use this when consoldating the ids we got from the qix query, by default we will combine adjasent ids into ranges (so 2,3,4,6,7,10 turns into 2-4, 6-7, 10).
+By increasing it coshp will combine runs that include a gap so if `gap` was set to 1 then the aforemention example would consolidate into 2-7, 10, if you set `gap` to 2 it would consolidate into 2-10.
+The extra will be downloaded but filtered out later in the process.
+Helps if you want to minimize the number of web requests you make.

 ## Command line tools

 to add a `.qix` index file you can run the following command

+### Build

 ```bash
 npx coshp build ./path/to/shape.shp
 ```

-optionally you can choose between the bottomup algorythem (default) or the topdown one with the `-a` flag
+optionally you can choose between the bottomup algorithm (default), topdown, hybrid or hilbertquad one with the `-a` flag.
+But you shouldn't because the origional one is best

+you can also change the number of nodes per leval (Default 4) with the `-n` option and the number of shapes in the leaf nodes (Default 8) with the `-l` flag.
+Change the leaf size if you want more compact leaves to avoid downloading excess nodes.

+Lastly you can use the `-s` or `-p` flag to try either Swaping shapes between nodes or Promoting shapes that cover more than 60% of a node higher up the tree.
+Neither of these things seem to be good ideas.

+### Reorder

-then to reorder your shapefile to be queryable via the `.qix` file run
+Then to reorder your shapefile to be queryable via the `.qix` file run

 ```bash
 npx coshp reorder  ./path/to/shape.shp